A Box Plot is the visualization design we recommend if your goal is to display quartiles, mean, and outlier attributes in data.

 For instance, you can draw boxes to connect the first quartile to the third quartile.
 In this case, the boxes will represent the average values of key data points.

-Whiskers are lines that identify numbers outside of the average data points.
+Lines are used to identify numbers that fall outside of the average data points.

 The chart displays your data’s shape, variability, and center (or median) information.
 Also, you can leverage the chart to determine the skewness of data points.

-Essentially, a Box and Whisker Chart shows the following points of data:
+Essentially, an outlier shows the following points of data:

 Besides the five summary numbers, the visualization displays the following: